Christopher Bülte

 PhD candidate, LMU Munich

-I am a PhD candidate at the Bavarian AI Chair for Mathematical Foundations of Artificial Intelligence at LMU Munich under supervision of Prof. Gitta Kutyniok.
+I am a PhD candidate at the Bavarian AI Chair for Mathematical Foundations of Artificial Intelligence at LMU Munich under the supervision of Prof. Gitta Kutyniok.
+Furthermore, I am an associated PhD at the Konrad Zuse School of Excellence in Reliable AI (relAI) and the Munich Center for Machine Learning (MCML).

 My research interests: